tlswg/sslkeylogfile/draft-thomson-tls-keylogfile.md

 : This secret is used in generating exporters {{Section 7.5 of !TLS13}}.
 {: newline="true"}

-Each of the preceding labels are identified using the lowercase form of the label in {{!TLS13}}, except as noted.
+These labels all appear in uppercase in the key log, but they correspond to lowercase labels in the TLS key schedule ({{Section 7.1 of !TLS13}}), except for the application data secrets as noted.
+For example, "EXPORTER_SECRET" in the log file corresponds to the secret named `exporter_secret`.

 Note that the order that labels appear here corresponds to the order in which they are presented in {{?TLS13}}, but there is no guarantee that implementations will log secrets strictly in this order.

 Key updates ({{Section 7.2 of !TLS13}}) result in new secrets being generated for protecting `application_data` records.
 The label used for these secrets